- The relative strength index (RSI) provides short-term buy and sell signals.

 Trading signals generated by RSI are generally thought to be most valid when values reach an extreme reading near the upper or lower end of the boundaries.
 Thus, an RSI reading near 100 (the top of the RSI scale) would be strong evidence of overbought conditions (a sell signal), while an RSI reading near 0 (the bottom of the RSI scale) would suggest oversold conditions (a buy signal).

-Currently, RSI sits around 50, neither a buy nor a sell signal.
-If RSI were to rise above 70 or 80, depending on your preference, that would generate a short-term sell signal, based on RSI rules.
-Alternatively, if RSI were to fall to 20 or 30, that would generate a short-term buy signal.
-For example, in early March 2017, RSI jumped to 80—registering a potential sell signal.
-Immediately after that happened, stocks halted their uptrend, and subsequently declined through mid-April.
+Looking at the chart above of the S&P 500® Index ( .SPX ), you can see that large-cap stocks are little changed on the year.
+Currently, RSI is near 45, which is neither a buy nor a sell signal.
+If RSI were to rise above 70 (or 80, depending on your preference), that would generate a short-term sell signal.
+Alternatively, if RSI were to fall to 30 (or 20, depending on your preference), that would generate a short-term buy signal.

-In addition to these overbought and oversold signals that RSI can generate, it is possible to dig a little deeper into the relationship between RSI and the price action of the security (or index, in our case).
+In addition to the overbought and oversold signals that RSI can generate, it is possible to dig a little deeper into the relationship between RSI and the price action of the stock or index.

 RSI in action

 Basing trading decisions solely on any one indicator could result in poor analysis.
 Most technical analysts use RSI in conjunction with other technical indicators, fundamental analysis, and business cycle analysis.
 Consider using multiple indicators along with RSI, such as support and resistance, moving averages, and moving average convergence-divergence (MACD), to confirm the signals sent by RSI.
 That way, you'll have more evidence to support your analysis, potentially resulting in better trades.